-Dressing stations at the front line could treat most of the 'walking wounded', but those with more serious injuries had to be transported further away to field stations with more facilities.
+During the First World War, dressing stations at the front lines could treat most of the 'walking wounded', but those with more serious injuries had to be transported further away to field stations with more facilities.
 And those with serious injuries had to be transported to base hospitals once their condition was stable enough for travel.

 The Chain of Evacuation

-As with much of military medicine, a major innovation came in the First World War, with the introduction of an infrastructure for medical transportation called the 'chain of evacuation'.
-This network of medical transport took an injured soldier from the front line to the dressing station, then on to a field hospital and if necessary, on to the base hospital.
+As with much of military medicine, significant advances in the movement of injured troops came in the First World War, with better infrastructure for medical transportation in a system called the 'chain of evacuation'.
+This network of medical transport took an injured soldier from the front line to the dressing station, then on to a field hospital and if necessary, to the base hospital.

-Different armies in different theatres of war might have used slightly different systems and a variety of modes of transport, but the objective remained the same: to get the injured to treatment as quickly as possible.
+Armies at different times and locations have used a variety of systems and modes of transport, but the objective remained the same: to get the injured to treatment as quickly as possible.

 By the Korean War (1950–53), helicopters could transport the wounded to local Mobile Army Surgical Hospitals (MASH units) near the war zone within minutes.
 During the Vietnam War (1955–75), it took 45 days for a seriously injured soldier to return to the United States, by the Iraq War (2003–11), it took less than four days.